jpswade/jpswade.github.io/_posts/2020/2020-10-24-atomic-habits.md

 I enjoy writing, when I was much younger, I found it hard to collect my thoughts into an order and get them down, but after doing it repeatedly, now I’m much better at it, I actually find it therapeutic and rewarding, so it’s a habit I want to pursue.

-I think the key to habits is so it is for yourself, not other people.
+I think the key to habits is do it is for yourself, not other people.
 Own it.
 Keep showing up.